guentabanag/guentabanag.github.io/index.md

 											<div href="#" class="image"><span class="bg-overlay"><i class="fas fa-arrows-alt"></i><img class="img-fluid" data-toggle="modal" data-target="#myModal3" src="images/TTF-thumbnail.png" alt="" /></span></div>
 												<div class="inner">
 												<h4>Ticket To Freedom by Wendy Collier</h4>
 												<p>Client launching her telesummit for the 2nd time.
-She preferred Wordpress and using Divi and Optimizepress as her themes.
+She preferred Wordpress and using <a href="https://www.elegantthemes.com/gallery/divi/" target="_blank">Divi</a> and <a href="https://www.optimizepress.com/" target="_blank">Optimizepress</a> as her themes.
 My creation involved but not limited to recreation of the landing page's layout, HTML/CSS customization, integration to <a href="https://www.aweber.com/" target="_blank">Aweber</a> (email marketing software) with weekly newsletter setup, speaker interviews editing and infographics for social sharing.
 Working with her again made it easier because I'm already familiar of the things that needed to be done.
 I may had encounter url issues on some of her repeated directories but I resolved the matter efficiently.</p>
 											</div>
 										</article>
 									</div>